Caterpillar Equipment — Key Facts

 What does a Cat 320 excavator cost?

-equipment lenders Services Corp. is Caterpillar's captive finance company, headquartered in Nashville, Tennessee.
-It provides equipment loans, leases, and rental-purchase agreements through authorized Cat dealers. equipment lenders regularly offers promotional rates including 0% for 48–60 months on select new equipment — these promotions are time-limited and model-specific, so ask your dealer what's currently available.
+Caterpillar's captive finance program provides equipment loans, leases, and rental-purchase agreements through authorized Cat dealers.
+It regularly offers promotional rates including 0% for 48–60 months on select new equipment — these promotions are time-limited and model-specific, so ask your dealer what's currently available.
 Cat Certified Used provides inspected used equipment with extended warranties and better financing rates than non-certified used Cat.
+For independent financing across credit profiles, Axiant Partners matches you with competitive lenders.

 Can you get Cat equipment financing with bad credit?

-Caterpillar equipment can be financed with challenged credit through independent specialty lenders, though equipment lenders itself has stricter standards.
-Independent lenders who regularly finance CAT will consider credit scores as low as 550–580 with larger down payments (25–35%) and strong business revenue documentation.
+Caterpillar equipment can be financed with challenged credit through independent specialty lenders, though OEM captive financing itself has stricter standards.
+Independent lenders who regularly finance CAT will consider credit scores as low as 550+ with larger down payments (25–35%) and strong business revenue documentation.
 CAT's exceptional resale value (68–75% at 3 years) means lenders are more willing to work with challenged credit than they would be for less established brands — the collateral risk is lower.

 What is Cat Certified Used equipment?

 Cat Certified Used is Caterpillar's pre-owned equipment program.
-Machines undergo a 140+ point inspection at an authorized Cat dealer, receive necessary repairs and updates, and come with an extended powertrain warranty (12–36 months depending on the program selected). equipment lenders provides preferential financing rates for Certified Used vs non-certified used Cat — typically 0.5–2% lower rates.
+Machines undergo a 140+ point inspection at an authorized Cat dealer, receive necessary repairs and updates, and come with an extended powertrain warranty (12–36 months depending on the program selected).
+Manufacturer financing provides preferential rates for Certified Used vs non-certified used Cat — typically 0.5–2% lower rates.
 The combination of warranty coverage and better financing rate often makes Cat Certified Used the best value in the used excavator market.

 Where is Caterpillar equipment manufactured?